A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Methodology

 \subsection{Review-based Personality Extraction}

-In our paper, the Big-Five personality model \cite{mccrae1992introduction} is selected to represent personality traits as it is one of the most authoritative personality models.
-In the Big-Five framework, personality traits can be described by five dimensions: \textbf{\textit{Openness (O)}} describes a person's cognitive style and attitude towards exploring new things. \textbf{\textit{Conscientiousness (C)}} refers to controlling, managing, and regulating our impulses. \textbf{\textit{Extraversion (E)}} is displayed through a higher degree of sociability, assertiveness, and talkativeness. \textbf{\textit{Agreeableness (A)}} measures the individual's attitude toward others. \textbf{\textit{Neuroticism (N)}} indicates the degree of emotional stability, impulse control, and anxiety \cite{zheng2018exploring}.
+In this paper, the Big-Five personality model \citep{mccrae1992introduction} is selected to represent personality traits as it is one of the most authoritative personality models.
+In the Big-Five framework, personality traits can be described by five dimensions: \textbf{\textit{Openness (O)}} describes a person's cognitive style and attitude towards exploring new things. \textbf{\textit{Conscientiousness (C)}} refers to controlling, managing, and regulate impulses. \textbf{\textit{Extraversion (E)}} is displayed through a higher degree of sociability, assertiveness, and talkativeness. \textbf{\textit{Agreeableness (A)}} measures the individual's attitude toward others. \textbf{\textit{Neuroticism (N)}} indicates the degree of emotional stability, impulse control, and anxiety.

-The personality score of Big-Five has been proven to be related to LIWC features \cite{leger2016personality}.
-Therefore, we adopt the LIWC lexicon to capture users’ implicit personality traits.
-Similar to \cite{wang2020leverage}, we pick the top 20 LIWC word categories which are strongly correlated with the corresponding personality trait, where 10 categories of them are correlated to the high-level personality trait, while the other 10 categories are correlated to low-level ones.
-As shown in Table 1, we collect 100 lexicon categories for 5 Big-Five dimensions.
-Then, we employ $P=\left\{p_1, p_2, \ldots, p_{100}\right\}$ as the embedding of Big-Five personality traits, where $p_i$ is the Term Frequency-Inverse Document Frequency(TF-IDF) value \cite{aizawa2003information} of lexicon words for the $i$-th lexicon category calculated over the user’s reviews set.
-Given a user $u$ and her/his reviews' set $R_u$, $u$'s Big-Five personality traits $P_u$ is calculated as:
+The personality score of Big-Five has been proven to be related to Linguistic Inquiry and Word Count (LIWC) \citep{pennebaker1999linguistic} features \citep{kwantes2016assessing, wang2020leverage}.
+Therefore, the LIWC lexicon is adopted to capture users’ implicit personality traits.
+The LIWC lexicon contains thousands of words and phrases, which are categorized into 73 categories based on their emotional, psychological, and linguistic features.
+Similar to \citep{wang2020leverage}, the top 20 LIWC word categories that are strongly correlated with the corresponding personality traits are selected.
+Among these categories, 10 are associated with high-level personality traits, while the remaining 10 are associated with low-level ones.
+As presented in \hyperref[table1]{Table 1}, 100 lexicon categories for the 5 Big-Five dimensions are collected.
+For instance, a person with a high \textbf{\textit{Agreeableness (A)}} score tends to use words from the `Drives' category, such as `apology', `concern', and `dependent'.

+Then, $P=\left\{p_1, p_2, \ldots, p_{100}\right\}$ is employed as the embedding of Big-Five personality traits, where $p_i$ is the Term Frequency-Inverse Document Frequency(TF-IDF) value \citep{aizawa2003information} of lexicon words for the $i$-th lexicon category calculated over the user’s review set.
+Given a user $u$ and their review set $R_u$, the implicit Big-Five personality traits $P_u$ of user $u$ are calculated as: